Tips for Making Phone Calls to Parents

 The actual call can be scary; you never know what you’re gonna get.

 So, you’ve overcome your internal objections.
-You’ve adjusted your frame of mind and you’ve planned our call. (read part 1 of this blog if you haven’t yet taken these steps!!)
+You’ve adjusted your frame of mind and you’ve planned your call. (read part 1 of this blog if you haven’t yet taken these steps!!)
 It’s time to pick up the phone.

 It could be great!
 It could be terrible!
 Something completely unpredictable could happen, like when this poor teacher visited her student’s home in an attempt to help her student: